EReis0/PowerShell-Modules/Modules/BleakKitchenSink/README.md

 ## Get-CSVFilePath

 Purpose <br>
-Prompt the user to select a csv file in a file browser.
+Prompt the user to select a csv file in a file browser to obtain a path to a csv file

 Usage